10 Summer Suggestions

 4. Afternoon drinks at Great Ocean Road Gin Garden

 Aireys Inlet’s newest drinking establishment might also be its best.
 Serving house-made gin under a clear blue sky, an afternoon session in the Great Ocean Road Gin Garden might just become THE thing to do this summer.

 5. Go for a snorkel at Point Roadknight rock pools

 When low tide hits, Point Roadknight reveals several large rock pools.
 The pools are great for a refreshing dip and even better for an easy snorkel.
 You’ll find all sorts of underwater creatures, left behind by the receding tide.

 6. Have a night out at Nightjar Festival

 Nightjar Festival is an epic food, music and craft market run in Torquay every Thursday night in January.
-Now in its 9th year, the event has become renowned for its good vibes, with a bar near the main stage for adults, interactive displays for the kids and roving entertainment for everyone.
+This event has become renowned for its good vibes, with a bar near the main stage for adults, interactive displays for the kids and roving entertainment for everyone.
 The market is full of local goodies and food stands with cuisines from all over the world.

 7. Let the kids loose at Jumpz Anglesea

 In summer, Jumpz becomes Anglesea’s hub for family entertainment, with access to the trampoline centre, bocce courts, games on the alfresco deck and food and drinks from the licenced kiosk.
 If you’re travelling down the coast with the kids, set aside half a day to let the kids loose whilst you relax in the sun with a beer or wine in hand.